-Specific Immune Responses..Watch
+Specific Immune Responses..Watch this thread

 Lymphocytes basically bind to the antigens of pathogens.
 Think of it as uniquely shaped protrusions on the cell membrane of bacteria, and different pathogens have differently-shaped antigens.
 So the lymphocytes then produce things called antibodies, which basically stick to the surface of the pathogen, and act as a flag for the phagocytes to identify the pathogen.